Computational Tools for Diachronic Linguistics

 Corpus-fix toolkit

-fix_corpus_data.py (used to bulk-correct 314,048 rows across 89.9M corpus rows in v0.4) is released so other projects can adapt it for their own PROIEL-style treebanks:
+fix_corpus_data.py (used for the v0.4 corpus-fix audit pass; per-error-class counts be included with the v0.5 release notes) is released so other projects can adapt it for their own PROIEL-style treebanks:

 - TLG-canonical author + period override table (50+ entries)